bergano65/azure-docs.ru-ru/articles/lab-services/devtest-lab-vm-powershell.md

     # The properties will be slightly different depending on the base of the vm
     # (a marketplace image, custom image or formula).
     # The setup of the virtual network to be used may also affect the properties.
+    # This sample includes the properties to add an additional disk under dataDiskParameters

     $parameters = @{
        "name"      = $NewVmName;